jakob-fritz/gitlab-mirror-and-ci-action/README.md

 A second action uses active polling to determine whether the GitLab pipeline is finished.
 This means that GitHub Action will only end after the GitLab CI pipeline finished.

-## How to set up a Gitlab-CI with a Github-Repo
+## How to use the Gitlab-CI as a contributor

-### Steps for the maintainer
+Nothing special.
+Just contribute to the project as you regularly do (and as the project requests).
+Your contributions are automatically tested in the Gitlab-Repo (once the maintainer approved it).

-This is a dummy-project to test the integration of Gitlab-CI into Repos hosted on Github.
+## How to set up a Gitlab-CI with a Github-Repo (as a maintainer)

 Steps to be done:

-#### Preparation
+### Preparation

 - Create a new empty repository in a Gitlab-Instance.
 - Allow Force-Push on remote protected branches in remote repository.